simgrid/simgrid/docs/source/Plugins.rst

 :cpp:class:`Hosts <simgrid::s4u::Host>` and
 :cpp:class:`Links <simgrid::s4u::Link>`.
 If you need to extend another kind of objects, please let us now.

+.. cpp:class:: template<class R, class...
+P> simgrid::xbt::signal<R(P...)>

+  A signal/slot mechanism, where you can attach callbacks to a given signal, and then fire the signal.

+  The template parameter is the function signature of the signal (the return value currently ignored).

+.. cpp:function::: template<class R, class...
+P, class U>  unsigned int simgrid::xbt::signal<R(P...)>::connect(U slot)

+  Add a new callback to this signal.

+.. cpp:function:: template<class R, class...
+P> simgrid::xbt::signal<R(P...)>::operator()(P... args)

+  Fire that signal, invoking all callbacks.

 Partial list of existing signals in s4u: